ouuan/naive-ui/src/upload/demos/enUS/index.demo-entry.md

 # Upload

-If latency doesn't matters, I'd like to use trucks with many hard disks.
+If latency doesn't matter, I'd like to use trucks with many hard disks.

 ## Demos